 How to Lower Closing Costs for Seller in New Mexico?

-If you are putting your house on the market, here are some ways you can reduce the cost of selling a house in New Mexico.
+If you are putting your house on the market, here are some ways you can reduce the cost of selling property, New Mexico.

 1. Opt for a discount broker or a flat fee realtor

 Compared to traditional brokers who charge 6% of the sales price as commission, discount real estate brokers in New Mexico only charge 3%-4% of the sales price for their services.
 In fact, some low commission realtors offer higher concessions if sellers choose them as their buyer’s agents for their next real estate purchase.